My 8 Full Time Living In Our RV Regrets

 1) Not Getting into RVing Sooner

-One of the regrets we have is waiting for so long before we could get an RV.
+One of our regrets is waiting so long before we could get an RV.
 I always knew I wanted to wanderlust and explore new places, but I thought I needed to wait for my kids to grow to teenagerhood before I could splurge on an RV.

-I was worried much about the finances and everything, but when you think of it, RV financing is stupidly cheap.
+I was worried about the finances, but RV financing is stupidly cheap.
 See, I rarely buy anything on credit, but the financing rates for my first RV were irresistible.

-So, if you’re feeling like your finances are lined up, and your desire for an RV is slowly turning into a “need,” go for it, and you’ll have everything to thank me for.
+So, if you feel like your finances are lined up and your desire for an RV is slowly turning into a “need,” go for it.
+You’ll have everything to thank me for.

-RVing is a nice experience; you explore new locations, meet new people, and learn new things daily.
+RVing is an excellent experience; you explore new locations, meet new people, and learn new things daily.
 I wish I had known earlier.

 2) Going All-In (Buying a New RV)

-The other regret we have is going all in on our first RV purchase.
+Our other regret is going all in on our first RV purchase.
 We bought a new RV at an inflated price, and it was an expensive lesson.

-See, there’s usually a huge price drop when an RV goes from new to used.
-Use that to your advantage to get something used, so you don’t take the depreciation hit.
+See, a huge price drop is usually when an RV goes from new to used.
+Use that to your advantage to get something used so you don’t take the depreciation hit.
 And later, when/if you’re flush, you could trade with something fancier.

 Even then, I would still go for a used RV, even if it was my last RV.
-The good thing with used RVs is they’re generally inexpensive and don’t depreciate as much as the new options.
+The good thing about used RVs is that they’re generally inexpensive and don’t depreciate as much as the new options.

 It’s also easy to assume the old RVs aren’t in good condition or anything, but that’s false.
 Most used RVs usually have the kinks worked out.
 Of course, you’ll need to do some repairs and the typical maintenance, but if you get a well-maintained and decently-used RV, you won’t regret it.

 For our second RV purchase, we got a used Airstream.
-A couple had lived in it full-time after retiring, but they found out RVing wasn’t for them and disposed of it.
+After retiring, a couple had lived in it full-time, but they discovered RVing wasn’t for them and disposed of it.
 Everything had been worked out already, and it was good as new.
 We’re still using it.

 3) Not Considering our RVing Needs

-Our RV needs might be very different from yours, but one regret we’ve about our rig is it wasn’t suited for our needs.
+Our RV needs might differ greatly from yours, but we regret that our rig wasn’t suited to our needs.

-And I see many RVers make the same mistake we did when getting our first RV.
-It is typically the result of not knowing what you want from an RV or how you plan to use it.
+I see many RVers make the same mistake we did when getting our first RV.
+This is typically the result of not knowing what they want from an RV or how they plan to use it.

-For our first purchase, we looked at many RVs and chose our Winnebago Van, based on the layout; more than anything, it had a rear bed and mid-bath with a kitchen spanning the front.
-It had lots of counter space, which was a plus, considering I love cooking and everything.
+We looked at many RVs for our first purchase and chose our Winnebago Van based on the layout.
+More than anything, it had a rear bed and mid-bath with a kitchen spanning the front.
+It had lots of counter space, which was a plus, considering I love cooking.

 However, with time, I did wish it had a built-in dinette for storage rather than the free table and chair setup.

 That wasn’t the only regret.
-We also planned to go places and didn’t account for the towing capability.
-Buying a bigger truck once and then upgrading to a much bigger camper down the road is much better than buying a new truck again.
+We also planned to go places and didn’t consider the towing capability.
+Buying a bigger truck once and then upgrading to a much bigger camper down the road is much better than repurchasing a new truck.

-Furthermore, the coach had an incredibly low cargo carrying capacity, and it meant we had to be careful about the upgrades we did.
-I had to purge items to keep the weight down constantly.
+Furthermore, the coach’s deficient cargo capacity meant we had to be careful about our upgrades.
+I constantly had to purge items to keep the weight down.

 Years later, however, we know exactly what we would look for in our next RV purchase.
 We know what we like and the features that aren’t worth the extra money.

-Always remember there’s no one-size-fits-all RV, so you need to be diligent when selecting an RV for your needs.
-Don’t make the mistake of investing your time and researching the available option.
+Always remember there’s no one-size-fits-all RV, so you must be diligent when selecting an RV for your needs.
+Don’t make the mistake of investing your time in researching the available options.
 Walk through different RVs, and don’t be shy to ask questions.

-My suggestion would be that you first rent an RV to understand how everything works, especially if you plan to go RVing full-time.
-You might be surprised to discover that what you want in an RV isn’t actually what you need.
+I suggest renting an RV first to understand how everything works, especially if you plan to go RVing full-time.
+You might be surprised to discover that what you want in an RV isn’t what you need.

 4) Not Considering the Maintenance Records and Everything

-We didn’t know what we were getting into, and the whole front had so much water that I had to get creative fixing it, and I did wound up replacing the entire roof ceiling.
+We didn’t know what we were getting into, and the whole front had so much water that I had to get creative fixing it.
+I ended up replacing the entire roof ceiling.
 Frustrating!

 Water damage, in particular, is like cancer.
 It spreads, and you can expect the damage in places you can’t see or think of.

-So, before you get an RV, ensure you’ve all the maintenance records and ensure everything checks out well.
+So, before getting an RV, ensure you have all the maintenance records, and that everything checks out well.

 5) Falling Victim to the Extended Warranty